Planning a weekend getaway from Portland, Oregon? Here are the best spots to visit.

 What to Eat: Waterfront Deport Restaurant, Mari’s Kitchen, The Hukilau

 Located along the central Oregon coast, the landscape in Florence looks completely different than Astoria and the Northern Coast.
 The beach has massive 200-foot dunes.
 If you’re up for some adventure, try sandboarding the dunes!
 It’s where sandboarding was invented and you can meet the person who invented it!

-This is one of Oregon’s 7 wonders.
-A weekend getaway at John Day Fossil Beds will feel like exploring another planet.
+Painted Hills is one of the best weekend trips from Portland, Oregon.
+It’s one of Oregon’s seven wonders, and a weekend getaway at John Day Fossil Beds feels like exploring another planet.
 You will see bluish clay, unique formations, and volcanic ash in shades of red, yellow, purple, and green, and don’t forget fossils from creatures that used to inhabit the area.
 Read our Complete Painted Hills Guide, Photo Diary, and the Ultimate John Day Fossil Beds National Monument Guide.

-People often forget that Seattle is only a 2.5-hour drive away, which makes it easy to stop by for the day to sightsee.
-Since there is plenty to do in the city, we recommend spending a whole weekend!
+Seattle is one of our favorite weekend trips from Portland.
+People often forget that Seattle is only a 2.5-hour drive away, which makes it easy to stop even for the day to sightsee.
+Since there is plenty to do in the city, we recommend spending a whole weekend.